Student Code of Conduct Resources for Families

 Conduct Appeal Process

-Students may appeal any decisions made by a Judicial hearing board.
+Students may appeal any decisions made through a Judicial process.
 Once a decision has been made, the student has a set amount of time to file a notice of appeal.

 - Procedural error